 She has built a bit of a repertoire around viral recipes — perhaps you’ve heard of, or even made, The Cookies or The Stew — and pioneered using Instagram Stories to build a community around her recipes, as thousands of people cooked them and showed them off.

 But this isn’t stunt food.
 Her recipes are opinionated, driven by flavor — vinegar chicken with crushed olive dressing, “shrimp in the shells with lots of garlic and probably too much butter” — and not by novelty or flair.
 Her cookbooks are genuinely good and genuinely popular.
 The latest, last year’s Nothing Fancy, has more than 150,000 copies in circulation, she says.

 And she’s now at a crossroads: How to build a bigger business without selling out?

 Hi, I’m Dan Frommer and this is The New Consumer, a publication about how and why people spend their time and money.

 I’m a longtime tech and business journalist, and I’m excited to focus my attention on how technology continues to profoundly change how things are created, experienced, bought, and sold.
-The New Consumer is supported entirely by your membership — join now to receive my reporting, analysis, and commentary directly in your inbox, via my twice-weekly, member-exclusive newsletter.
+The New Consumer is supported by your membership — join now to receive my reporting, analysis, and commentary directly in your inbox, via my member-exclusive newsletter.
 Thanks in advance.